MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/settings-policies-reference.md

 **Navigation:** Teams admin center > Teams > Template policies

 Update policies are used to manage Teams and Office preview users that will see pre-release or preview features in the Teams app.
-Public preview is not enabled by default.
+Public preview isn't enabled by default.

 :::image type="content" source="media/teams-update-policy.png" alt-text="Screenshot of Teams update policy.":::